j34ni/mvapich-feedstock/README.md

 The default value for `MV2_ENABLE_AFFINITY` is typically `1` (enabled).
 This setting binds MPI processes to specific CPU cores to improve performance due to cache locality and reduced context switching.
-In some environments, particularly those using the Slurm job scheduler, this may degrade performances or lead to unexpected behavior, and hence it may be beneficial to set `MV2_ENABLE_AFFINITY=0`.
+In some environments, particularly those using the Slurm job scheduler, this may degrade performance or lead to unexpected behavior, and hence it may be beneficial to set `MV2_ENABLE_AFFINITY=0`.

-MVAPICH supports two high-level network APIs, namely OFI and UCX: to select the OFI version use `conda install conda-forge::mvapich=*=*_ofi`, and for the UCX version `conda install conda-forge::mvapich=*=*_ucx`.
+MVAPICH supports two high-level network modules (netmods), namely OFI and UCX:
+- For the OFI netmod, use: `conda install conda-forge::mvapich=*=*_ofi`
+- For the UCX netmod, use: `conda install conda-forge::mvapich=*=*_ucx`

+These commands will install the MVAPICH package configured with the desired netmod.

-Note that the actual GNU compilers (i.e., `gcc_linux-64`, `gfortran_linux-64` and `gxx_linux-64`) have to
+Note that the actual GNU compilers (i.e., `gcc_linux-64`, `gfortran_linux-64` and `gxx_linux-64` for `linux-64`, or
-be added manually since they are not automatically installed in the Conda environment as dependencies.
+their equivalent for other platforms) have to be added manually since they are not automatically installed in the Conda environment as dependencies.

 Current build status